The Black Mountain tribes: Principal tribes

+Isa, the second son of Yousaf (Yousafzai), had three sons; Mada, Hassan and Aka; Mada Khels, Hassanzais and Akazais are their descendants.
+The Chagarzais are the descendants of Chaghar, who was one of the sons of Malay (Malayzai).
+Malay (Malayzai) was one of the brothers of Isa (Isazai).
+These sub-clans are described in detail in the succeeding sections.

+Mada Khel

 Mada Khel is a division of the Isazai clan of Yousafzai tribe.
 They are among the dwellers on the Black Mountain.
 The Mada Khel country is on the northern slopes of the Mahaban Mountain down to the right bank of the Indus, and is bounded on the north by the Hassanzais, on the east by the Indus, and on the south and west by the Tanolis and Amazais.
 Most of the villages are on the Mahaban Mountain, only two being on the banks of the Indus.
 The easiest approaches to Mada Khel territory pass through the Hassanzai territory.

-Mada Khels are further divided into following Sections and Sub-sections:-.
+Mada Khels are further divided into following Sections and Sub-sections:

 Hassanzai

 The Hassanzais are a division of the Isazai clan of Yousafzai tribe and live on either side of the Indus; those cis-Indus occupy the most southern portion of the western slopes of Tor Ghar, while those trans-Indus live immediately opposite to them.
-The former area is bounded on the north and east by the Akazais, on the west by the Indus, and on the south by the Hassanzai border which adjoins the territory of Tanawal, the former state of Amb.

-The Hassanzais are further divided into following ten Sections:-.
+The former area is bounded on the north and east by the Akazais, on the west by the Indus, and on the south the Hassanzai border adjoins the territory of Tanawal, the former state of Amb.
+The Hassanzais are further divided into following ten Sections: